ibm-cloud-docs/cephaas/go.md

 The {{site.data.keyword.cephaas_full}} SDK for Go provides features to make the most of {{site.data.keyword.cephaas_full_notm}}.
 {: shortdesc}

-The {{site.data.keyword.cephaas_full_notm}} SDK for Go is comprehensive, with many features and capabilities that exceed the scope and space of this guide.
-For detailed class and method documentation [see the Go API documentation](https://ibm.github.io/ibm-cos-sdk-go/){: external}.
+The {{site.data.keyword.cephaas_full_notm}} SDK for Go is comprehensive, with many features and capabilities that exceed the scope and space of the guide.
+For detailed class and method documentation, [see the Go API documentation](https://ibm.github.io/ibm-cos-sdk-go/){: external}.
 Source code can be found in the [GitHub repository](https://github.com/IBM/ibm-cos-sdk-go){: external}.

 ## Getting the SDK
 {: #go-get-sdk}